-- 1. Develop a program of activities to be undertaken, aimed at achieving the objectives formulated. - 1.
-Protect this type of wildlife habitat. - 2.
+- 1. To draw up a program of activities to be undertaken, aimed at achieving the objectives formulated. - 2.
 Train workers in the care around the protection of wildlife, basic aspects of their legislation and the policy of the company.
 This item will be considered in the Environmental Education Plan formulated. - 3.
-Prohibit have pets and hunting of wildlife, during the development of all the phases of the project, using the instructions issued to the staff, and the placement of signs alluding to this restriction within the areas of the project. - 4.
-Coordinate with the ANAM, the availability prior to the development of the project, a complex of wildlife rehabilitation rescued. - 5.
-Coordinate with the ANAM prior to the development of the project, the relocation of wildlife species, in the event of redemption. - 6.
-A record should be maintained of animals rescued and the same will be placed at the disposal of the ANAM. - 7.
-Consider within the plans of abandonment and environmental recovery, once the operation: the activities to be carried out, there will be a revegetation program in the surrounding areas, where possible, to which these plant species, constitute sources of food, shelter or reproduction, in order to ensure the development and the mitigation of the fauna in the place.
+Prohibit hunting of wildlife, during the development of all the phases of the project, using the instructions issued to the staff, and the placement of signs alluding to this restriction within the areas of the project. - 4.
+A record should be maintained of animals rescued and the same will be placed at the disposal of the ANAM.

+5. Consider within the plans of abandonment and environmental recovery, once the operation: the activities to be carried out, there will be a revegetation program in the surrounding areas, where possible, to which these plant species, constitute sources of food, shelter or reproduction, in order to ensure the development and the mitigation of the fauna in the place.